rwxrob/zet/20220405084751/README.md

 cognitive-Dunning-Krueger-dissonance brains.
-I know they are just as sick as the narcissists and should love them anyway, but fuck 'em, along with the "bullies" who are some of the most fucked up people on the metal health spectrum of diseases.
+I know they are just as sick as the narcissists and should love them anyway, but fuck 'em, along with the "bullies" who are some of the most fucked up people on the mental health spectrum of diseases.
 I don't mind having a preference.

 The rest of us admit that we all have something to work on with regard to our mental health.
 And why wouldn't me, mental health *is* physical